danielbalagula/plainview-class/README.md

 - typeahead.js suggestion dropdown doesn't show (it should)
 - mouse selecting nodes is not as fluid as it could be
 - labels for form info overflow when screen is tight (they shouldn't)
+- edge styles have grey at the ends (they shouldn't)

 ##To Do:
-- link a citation instead of writing an argument as a response
+- ~~link a citation instead of writing an argument as a response~~ Compelted 10/19/2016
 - implement article data type
 - accept JSON request from client
 - add comments to debate experiences and arguments
 - text highlighting and quoting
-- style edges between response nodes based on response type
+- ~~style edges between response nodes based on response type~~ Completed 10/20/2016
 - implement better argument title suggestion algorithm/api
 - editing previous arguments and keeping a version history of arguments
 - implement search box